trixi-framework/Trixi.jl/docs/src/troubleshooting.md

 ## Installing and updating everything takes a lot of time

 Julia compiles code to get good (C/Fortran-like) performance.
-At the same time, Julia provides a dynamic environment and usually compiles code jost before using it.
-Over time, Julia has improved its caching infrastructure, allowing to store and reuse more results from (pre-) compilation.
-This often results in an increased time to install/update packages, in particular when updating from to Julia v1.8 or v1.9 from older versions.
+At the same time, Julia provides a dynamic environment and usually compiles code just before using it.
+Over time, Julia has improved its caching infrastructure, allowing to store and reuse more results from (pre-)compilation.
+This often results in an increased time to install/update packages, in particular when updating to Julia v1.8 or v1.9 from older versions.

 Some packages used together with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl)